FREQUENTLY ASKED QUESTIONS

 I think it is important to begin by asking yourself three important questions:

-1. Do I feel like I am working to create the life that I want?
+1. Do I feel like I am actively creating the life that I want?

-2. Do I recognize any stressors or challenges impacting or disrupting multiple areas of my life?
+2. Are there stressors or challenges impacting or disrupting multiple areas of my life?

 Am I ready for therapy?